• Skip to primary navigation

 So, no, canned sauerkraut is not good for you.
 However, it offers many great flavors but no good bacteria.

-The same principle applies to any fermented foods that you buy, including kimchi.
-Stick to the fermented foods found in the refrigerated aisle and make sure that you read the label to make sure you are purchasing the healthiest product.
+The same principle applies to any fermented foods you buy, including kimchi.
+Stick to the fermented foods in the refrigerated aisle and ensure you read the label to make sure you purchase the healthiest product.

 Is Store-Bought Sauerkraut Good for You?

-Sauerkraut is an excellent food to add to your diet to ensure you get the good bacteria that your body needs to thrive.
-Probiotics may seem like a buzzword, but these live microorganisms are incredibly helpful in ensuring that your digestive tract is working as it should.
+Sauerkraut is an excellent food to add to your diet to ensure you get the bacteria your body needs to thrive.
+Probiotics may seem like a buzzword, but these live microorganisms are incredibly helpful in ensuring your digestive tract works as it should.

-Many health problems are associated with a lack of essential probiotics in the body, leaving you feeling sluggish and uncomfortable.
+Many health problems are associated with a lack of essential probiotics, leaving you feeling sluggish and uncomfortable.

-To choose the right sauerkraut, select options that are raw, non-pasteurized, and found in the refrigerated section at the grocery store.
+To choose the right sauerkraut, select raw, non-pasteurized options, and found in the refrigerated section at the grocery store.

 Does Cooking Sauerkraut Kill the Probiotics?